Shattered Vows: Getting Beyond Betrayal

 Q: Is this just the nature of attraction?

-Dr. G: It has to do with the fact that people really want it all.
+Dr Glass: It has to do with the fact that people really want it all.
 We have different parts of ourselves.
 The other flip-flop in choice of affair partner reflects the fact that the marriage often represents a healing of our family wounds.
 Somebody who lacked a secure attachment figure in their family of origin chooses a mate who provides security and stability.

 It’s a healthy, resilient part of ourselves that seeks that balancing.
 But after we’ve mastered that, we often want to go back and find somebody like that difficult parent and make that person love us.
-There’s a correlation between the nature of the attachment figure and the affair partner; the person is trying to master incomplete business from childhood.
+There’s a correlation between the nature of the attachment figure and the affair partner.
+The person is trying to master incomplete business from childhood.
 As a result, some people will choose an affair partner who’s difficult, temperamental, or unpredictable.

 Q: The challenge becomes, how, with busy lives, do people satisfy all of their needs within the marriage?